"Faith Under Fire on Campus"

 Can Josh convince the class that God is not dead?
 Can Mena get out of the bullying control of Professor Radisson?
 Can the Muslim convert survive jihad?
 Will Reverend Dave reclaim his faith?

 Although there are a lot of stories in God’s not dead, like CRASH they work because they all end up in the same place.
-The direction and acting is excellent most of the way through the movie.
+The direction and acting are excellent most of the way through the movie.
 Kevin Sorbo and Shane Harper are particularly entertaining in their intense confrontations as Dr. Radisson and Josh.
 The movie also features three wonderful songs by the Christian band Newsboys.
 Finally, the ending is terrific.

 GOD’S NOT DEAD is a powerful apologetic and evangelistic movie.
 It has some of the most erudite dialogue ever in a movie.
 The dialogue refers to everybody from Stephen Hawkins to Descartes, to a slew of other philosophers and scientists.
 The bottom line is that these are the problems Christians face on most college campuses today.
 As the credits roll, there are hundreds of cases fighting for the rights of Christian students and professors on campus.
 In other words, this is a movie with a message.